B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Experiments

-\textbf{AVIs and Average Score Before Attack.} Fig.~\ref{fig:vis_fenxi2} illustrates the correlation between LVLM's robustness scores against various attacks and their pre-attack scores.
+Fig.~\ref{fig:vis_fenxi2} illustrates the correlation between LVLM's robustness scores against various attacks and their pre-attack scores.
 The Pearson Correlation Coefficient, $r$, gauges this correlation.
-Notably, the relationship with original scores is weaker for image corruptions in image-based AVIs and text-based AVIs, while decision-based optimized black-box attacks in image-based AVIs and content bias AVIs show a stronger correlation, with $r$ values of 0.51 and 0.42, respectively.
-This suggests that original scores may better predict the robustness of decision-based optimized black-box image-based AVIs and content bias AVIs compared to other attack types.
-However, the coefficients, $R^2$ are low, which means the ability of image and text comprehension may not be well related to the defense against AVIs.
-We make more detailed analyses considering attack categories and multimodal capabilities in the \textit{\textbf{supplementary material}}.
+Notably, the relationship with original scores is weaker for image corruptions in image-based B-AVIs and text-based B-AVIs, while decision-based optimized black-box attacks in image-based B-AVIs and content bias B-AVIs show a stronger correlation, with $r$ values of 0.51 and 0.42, respectively.
+This suggests that \textbf{original scores may better predict the robustness of decision-based optimized black-box image-based B-AVIs and content bias B-AVIs compared to other attack types.} However, the coefficients, $R^2$ are low, which means the ability of image and text comprehension may not be well related to the defense against B-AVIs.